Nam Tok Sai Yok Noi railway halt

 Nam Tok Sai Yok Noi railway halt is a railway halt located in a small town of Nam Tok Sai Yok Noi in Sai Yok District, Kanchanaburi Province.
 The station is built to promote tourism only where the nearest popular destination is the Sai Yok Noi Waterfall.
 Most trains terminate at Nam Tok railway station located 1.4 km away from the station.

 As Sai Yok Noi is a single-platform terminus with no run-round loop, the line is only used by diesel multiple units.

 History

-Originally, the line continues to Thanbyuzayat in Myanmar which was built by the prisoners of war during World War II.
+Originally, the line continued to Thanbyuzayat in Myanmar which was built by the prisoners of war during World War II.
 After the war, most of the railway was dismantled, leaving Nam Tok at the terminus.
-On 12 May 1995, the section between Nam Tok and Nam Tok Sai Yok Noi was reopened for easier access to the nearby Sai Yok waterfall.
+In 2002, the section between Nam Tok and Nam Tok Sai Yok Noi was reopened for easier access to the nearby Sai Yok waterfall.

+According to the adjacent station signs at Nam Tok station, this halt is also referred to as "สุดปลายทาง" (End of the Line) or simply "Namtok" (Waterfall).

 Services

 The only services to use the extension are trains 909/910 which are an excursion to the waterfall from Bangkok on Saturday, Sunday and Public holidays.